mambainspired/100-days-of-Code/README.md

 No work days = 10

-CTCI - Cracking the Coding Interview
+CtCI - Cracking the Coding Interview

+## Day 62 - 30 Apr 2020
+Really want to be comfortable with bit arithmetic.
+If it wasn't important, it wouldn't be a chapter on CtCI.
+Found this great tutorial on Bit Arithmetic, https://daedtech.com/practical-programmer-math-bit-arithmetic/

 ## Day 61 - 29 Apr 2020
 Coursera algorithm course contd...